-- (a) A Distribution Network Service Provider must publish the following in the same location on its website: - (1) an enquiry form for connection of an embedded generating unit; - (2) a register of completed embedded generation projects under clause 5.18B; and - (3) an information pack. - (b) An information pack must include: - (1) a description of the process for lodging an application to connect for an embedded generating unit, including: - (i) the purpose of each stage of the connection enquiry and application processes; - (ii) the steps a Connection Applicant will need to follow at each stage of the connection enquiry and application processes; - (iii) the information that is to be included by the Connection Applicant with a connection enquiry and the information that will be made available to the Connection Applicant by the Distribution Network Service Provider at each stage of the connection enquiry; - (iv) the information that is to be included with an application to connect and the type of information that will be made available to the Connection Applicant by the Distribution Network Service Provider after lodgement of the application; - (v) the factors taken into account by the Distribution Network Service Provider, at each stage of the connection enquiry and application, when assessing an application to connect for an embedded generating unit; - (vi) the process for negotiating negotiated access standards under clause 5.3.4A and any system strength remediation scheme under clause 5.3.4B and a summary of the factors the Distribution Network Service Provider takes into account when considering proposed negotiated access standards and system strength remediation schemes; and - (vii) a list of services, if any, relevant to the connection that are contestable in the relevant participating jurisdiction;
+- (a) A Distribution Network Service Provider must publish the following in the same location on its website: - (1) an enquiry form for connection of an embedded generating unit; - (2) a register of completed embedded generation projects under rule 5.18B; and - (3) an information pack. - (b) An information pack must include: - (1) a description of the process for lodging an application to connect for an embedded generating unit, including: - (i) the purpose of each stage of the connection enquiry and application processes; - (ii) the steps a Connection Applicant will need to follow at each stage of the connection enquiry and application processes;

-- (2) single line diagrams of the Distribution Network Service Provider's preferred connection arrangements, and a range of other possible connection arrangements for integration of an embedded generating unit, showing the connection point, the point of common coupling, the embedded generating unit(s), load(s), meter(s), circuit breaker(s) and isolator(s); - (3) a sample schematic diagram of the protection system and control system relevant to the connection of an embedded generating unit to the distribution network, showing the protection system and control system, including all relevant current circuits, relay potential circuits, alarm and monitoring circuits, back-up systems and parameters of protection and control system elements; - (4) worked examples of connection service charges, enquiry and application fees for the connection of embedded generating units, based on the preferred and possible connection arrangements set out in paragraph (b)(2); - (5) details of any minimum access standards or plant standards the Distribution Network Service Provider considers are applicable to embedded generating units and generating plant; - (6) technical requirements relevant to the processing of a connection enquiry or an application to connect, including information of the type, but not limited to: - (i) protection systems and protection schemes; - (ii) fault level management principles; - (iii) reactive power capability and power factor correction; - (iv) power quality and how limits are allocated; - (v) responses to frequency and voltage disturbances; - (vi) voltage control and regulation; - (vii) remote monitoring equipment, control and communication requirements; - (viii) earthing requirements and other relevant safety requirements; - (ix) circumstances in which augmentation may be required to facilitate integration of an embedded generating unit into the network; - (x) commissioning and testing requirements; and
+- (iii) the information that is to be included by the Connection Applicant with a connection enquiry and the information that will be made available to the Connection Applicant by the Distribution Network Service Provider at each stage of the connection enquiry; - (iv) the information that is to be included with an application to connect and the type of information that will be made available to the Connection Applicant by the Distribution Network Service Provider after lodgement of the application; - (v) the factors taken into account by the Distribution Network Service Provider, at each stage of the connection enquiry and application, when assessing an application to connect for an embedded generating unit; - (vi) the process for negotiating any access standards, where allowed under jurisdictional electricity legislation and a summary of the factors the Distribution Network Service Provider takes into account when considering proposed changes to access standards; and - (vii) a list of services, if any, relevant to the connection that are contestable in the relevant participating jurisdiction; - (2) single line diagrams of the Distribution Network Service Provider's preferred connection arrangements, and a range of other possible connection arrangements for integration of an embedded generating unit, showing the connection point, the point of common coupling, the embedded generating unit(s), load(s), meter(s), circuit breaker(s) and isolator(s); - (3) a sample schematic diagram of the protection system and control system relevant to the connection of an embedded generating unit to the distribution network, showing the protection system and control system, including all relevant current circuits, relay potential circuits, alarm and monitoring circuits, back-up systems and parameters of protection and control system elements; - (4) worked examples of connection service charges, enquiry and application fees for the connection of embedded generating units, based on the preferred and possible connection arrangements set out in paragraph (b)(2); - (5) details of any minimum access standards or plant standards the Distribution Network Service Provider considers are applicable to embedded generating units and generating plant; - (6) technical requirements relevant to the processing of a connection enquiry or an application to connect, including information of the type, but not limited to: - (i) protection systems and protection schemes; - (ii) fault level management principles; - (iii) reactive power capability and power factor correction;

-- (xi) circumstances in which a system strength remediation scheme or system strength connection works will be required as a condition of connection; and - (7) model connection agreements used by that Distribution Network Service Provider.
+- (iv) power quality and how limits are allocated; - (v) responses to frequency and voltage disturbances; - (vi) voltage control and regulation; - (vii) remote monitoring equipment, control and communication requirements; - (viii) earthing requirements and other relevant safety requirements; - (ix) circumstances in which augmentation may be required to facilitate integration of an embedded generating unit into the network; - (x) commissioning and testing requirements; - (xi) circumstances in which a system strength remediation scheme or system strength connection works will be required as a condition of connection; and - (xii) other technical matters relevant to any access standard under jurisdictional electricity legislation; and - (7) model connection agreements used by that Distribution Network Service Provider.